bkase/empydom/README.md

 Empydom lets you use Python in `<script>` tags within an HTML document to manipulate the DOM

+## How to build
+Edit `tools/build.sh` and update the constants at the top of the file with your system's specific configuration.

+Run `./tools/build.sh`.

+Check `out/` for the output.

 ## How to use
 Install the `empydom.user.js` for Chrome or `empydom.xpi` for Firefox by dragging and dropping the file into your chosen browser.